 |Dropping off and picking up children from school||Class Grouping Information||The school day||Keeping the site clean and safe||Dealing with a suspected case of Coronavirus|

 Children will work in bubble groups (their class groups) throughout the full school day.
 This will include having different play times and lunchtimes to other groups.
 In their bubbles, children will work side by side, rather than face on.
 Within their bubbles, children will have their own stationary kits, including pencils and work books etc. No equipment for the classroom is needed from home.

-To support all children to reintegrate back into school life, between 9th and 18th September, classes will work with their old teachers on a range of art and practical tasks, exploring ideas of belonging, staying safe and the story of Creation.
-From Monday 21st, children will move to their new class teachers and year groups.
+To support all children to reintegrate back into school life, between 9th and 18th September, classes worked with their old teachers on a range of art and practical tasks, exploring ideas of belonging, staying safe and the story of Creation.
+From Monday 21st, children moved to their new class teachers and year groups.
 Unfortunately, at this time, we continue to be unable to welcome families into school.